Canadian artist fired after viral Trump cartoon

 "The highs and lows of cartooning," he wrote.
 "Today I was just let go from all newspapers in New Brunswick."

-The New Brunswick native also said that he was still drawing cartoons for other publications but was hurt that he would no longer be doing so for the four Canadian newspapers that his work appeared in.
+The New Brunswick native also said that he was still drawing cartoons for other publications, but was hurt that he would no longer be doing so in his four local outlets.

 "I just need to recoup a percentage of my weekly income and get used to the idea I no longer have a voice in my home province," he wrote.